Witivio/metaoffice-documentation/src/guide/features.md

 The conversation button allows you to chat with your collaborators in text conversation.
 Take advantage of the available emotes and GIFs to interact with them.
 You can even continue this conversation outside of MetaOffice Pro, using your Microsoft Teams chat tab.

+Not supported features :

+- The users can not share images inside MetaOffice Pro
+- The users can not use the Teams Features inside the chat on MetaOffice Pro
+- The users can not copy paste inside the chat on MetaOffice Pro